MacLemon/CongressChecklist/34C3 Emergency Info.md

 If you're in an emergency shout HELP!

-If you need help, just call for help, there are many, many friendly people around to help you.
+If you need help, call for help, there are many, many friendly people around to help you.

 * 34c3 Medical Emergency or in case of fire: Call local DECT 112 (CERT)
 * 34c3 Security: Call local DECT 110